rust-lang/cargo/src/doc/man/cargo-bench.md

 By default the Rust test harness hides output from benchmark execution to keep results readable.
-Benchmark output can be recovered (e.g., for debugging) by passing `--nocapture` to the benchmark binaries:
+Benchmark output can be recovered (e.g., for debugging) by passing `--no-capture` to the benchmark binaries:

-    cargo bench -- --nocapture
+    cargo bench -- --no-capture

 {{#options}}